gclayburg/dockerPreparePlugin/README.md

 $ docker run -p8081:8011 myorg/demo:latest --server.port=8011
 ```

 Inside the container, the application is listening on port 8011.
 Outside the container, it is listening on localhost:8081.
 Note: you normally won't need to change the internal port like this since the docker container sees its own network namespace.
-We are just showing how the docker packaged app can override any standard spring externalized property like `server.port`.
+We are just showing how the docker packaged app can override any standard Spring externalized property like `server.port`.

 ### run in foreground with custom java max heap:
 ```bash